antoniojbt/project_quickstart/README.rst

    project_quickstart --example # will create a project with runnable scripts and pipeline cd pq_example/results bash ../code/pq_example/examples.sh > examples.log
+   # You'll need to change the executable to pythonw on a Mac
    open pq_example.pdf report_pipeline_pq_example.html # in a Mac

 If you have CGATPipelines_ and Ruffus_ installed you can try: